samikshaghayal/MH-Titans/scripts/README.md

 # Scripts

-This folder contains simulation, synthesis, and automation scripts used for the FPGA-Based Railway Interlocking System.
+This folder is reserved for automation scripts (e.g. Tcl scripts for Vivado build automation).
+Currently, all builds were run manually through the Vivado GUI.
+No automation scripts have been added yet.